-Each series of the Bonds was offered by the County at competitive bidding on May 7, 2013, in accordance with the official Notice of Sale (a copy of which is attached as Appendix C).
-The interest rates shown on the inside cover page of this Official Statement are the interest rates resulting from the award of the Bonds of each series at the competitive bidding.
-The yields or prices shown on the inside cover page of this Official Statement for each series of the Bonds was furnished by the successful bidder for such series of the Bonds.
-All other information concerning the nature and terms of any re-offering should be obtained from the successful bidder for each series of the Bonds and not from the County.
+The Bonds were offered by the County at competitive bidding on May 6, 2014, in accordance with the official Notice of Sale (a copy of which is attached as Appendix C).
+The interest rates shown on the cover page of this Official Statement are the interest rates resulting from the award of the Bonds at the competitive bidding.
+The yields or prices shown on the cover page of this Official Statement were furnished by Janney Montgomery Scott LLC, the successful bidder for the Bonds.
+All other information concerning the nature and terms of any re-offering should be obtained from the successful bidder for the Bonds and not from the County.